conjecto/nemrod-demo/README.md

 ### Setting up a bigdata server and put data into it

+You first need to download a bundled version of [Blazegraph][3].
+It can be done [here][5], or using curl with the following command:

+    curl -L http://sourceforge.net/projects/bigdata/files/bigdata/1.5.0/bigdata-bundled.jar/download > bigdata-bundled.jar

 The project comes with a bundled version of [Blazegraph][3].
 You can launch it with the following command:

     java -server -Xmx4g -jar bigdata-bundled.jar

+You will probably need to adjust the maximm allocation pool parameter.
+Try for example -Xmx2g or -Xmx1g if you get an error with -Xmx4g.

-A set of data concerning [Nobel Prize laureates][4] is provided with the project.
+The demo project is built over a set of data describing [Nobel Prize laureates][4].
 Load it into Blazegraph using:

-    curl -X POST --data-binary "uri=file:///c:/path/to/project/dir/app/Resources/data/dump.nt" http://localhost:9999/bigdata/sparql
+    curl -X POST --data-binary "uri=http://data.nobelprize.org/dump.nt" http://localhost:9999/bigdata/sparql

 # The project is ready to be tested now !